Europe rights court condemns Poland in abortion rape case

 Although the case against the girl for illegal sexual relations was eventually dropped, so was the one against her alleged rapist, the court said.

-The court, which has jurisdiction in the 47 countries of the Council of Europe and is not part of the European Union, awarded the girl 30,000 Euros in damages and her mother 15,000 euros.

-Reporting By Gilbert Reilhac; Writing by Daniel Flynn; Editing by Andrew Osborn
+The court, which has jurisdiction in the 47 countries of the Council of Europe and is not part of the European Union, awarded the girl 30,000 euros in damages and her mother 15,000 euros.
+(Reporting By Gilbert Reilhac; Writing by Daniel Flynn; Editing by Andrew Osborn)